main attractions

 the Cenotaph of Shah Jahan

-Next to it, offsetting the symmetry of the Taj, is the Cenotaph of Shah Jahan, who was buried here with little ceremony by his usurper son Aurangzeb in 1666.
+Next to it, offsetting the Taj’s symmetry, is the Cenotaph of Shah Jahan, who was buried here with little ceremony by his usurping son Aurangzeb in 1666.
 Light is admitted into the central chamber by finely cut marble screens.
 The real tombs of Mumtaz Mahal and Shah Jahan are in an enclosed basement below the main chamber and cannot be seen.